-Item No Assessment Requirement Comment 2016 Audit Classification NCO Response/Action R4.1 A noise compliance assessment report must be submitted to the EPA within thirty (30) days of the completion of the quarterly noise monitoring.
+Item No Assessment Requirement Comment 2016 Audit Classification NCO Response/Action 2019 Status R4.1 A noise compliance assessment report must be submitted to the EPA within thirty (30) days of the completion of the quarterly noise monitoring.
 The assessment must be prepared by a suitably qualified and experienced acoustical consultant and include: a) an assessment of compliance with noise limits detailed in the limit conditions of this licence; and b) an outline of any management actions taken within the monitoring period to address any exceedances of the limits detailed in the limit conditions of this licence.
 Records (correspondence between NCO and the EPA) of quarterly submission of noise monitoring reports was reviewed between 2013 and the present day.
 The noise report for September 15 was received by the NCO on 16 September 2015 but was not provided to the EPA until 11 November 2015.
 ANC The mine will submit future reports within specified timeframes.
+Deemed to be Compliant during this audit.
 E1.2 Noise impacts where wind speed exceeds 3 metres per second at 10 metres above the ground must be addressed by: a) documenting noise complaints received to identify any higher level of impacts or wind patterns; where levels of noise complaints indicated a higher level of impact then actions to quantify and ameliorate any enhanced impacts where wind speed exceeds 3 metres per second at 10 metres above the ground should be developed and implemented.
 NCO had not at the time of the audit incorporated a mechanism in their management systems to trigger this condition in the event that these meteorological conditions are triggered.
 NC A review of historical complaints will be undertaken and should winds > 3m/s be a factor the mine will update processes to include a trigger for wind speeds.
-Mining Le ease 1609 2 The proponent shall implement all practicable measures to prevent and/or minimise any harm to the environment that may result from the construction, operation or rehabilitation of the development.
+Deemed to be non-compliant during this audit as wind speeds were not consistently assessed at the time of the complaint, therefore not allowing for compliance with this condition to be determined.
+Mining Le ase 1609 2 The proponent shall implement all practicable measures to prevent and/or minimise any harm to the environment that may result from the construction, operation or rehabilitation of the development.
 NCO received a Penalty Notice for an incident involving the disturbance of an Aboriginal heritage site, identified on 14 October 2014.
 NC The mine has reviewed the ACHMP, which includes additional induction material, and it is currently with OEH for review.
 The mine will submit the revised ACHMP to DP&E for approval and continue to implement the existing ACHMP.
+Addressed and deemed to be compliant during this audit.